noctarius/snowcast/README.md

 ### Hazelcast Configuration

 snowcast 2.0 uses a custom service that is automatically registered with Hazelcast on startup.
+It supports Hazelcast 3.7.x and 3.8.x.
 To get started with snowcast simply provide the according JAR file in the classpath of the application.
 No additional step's necessary.
 For older snowcast versions see below.

 For snowcast 1.0; Hazelcast requires custom services to be configured upfront using either the Configuration API or by utilizing the, XML based, declarative configuration.